buildwithedward/buildwithedward.github.io/_posts/2022-06-25-hyper-terminal.md

 ## Step 6: Making hyper as default terminal {#step6}

-We have set our hyper terminal, but if you try to open terminal using hotkeys `CTRL + ALT + T`, it will open default gnome terminal instead of hyper.
-Because, your linux distro does not consider hyper as an alternative terminal.
+We have set our hyper terminal, but if we try to open terminal using hotkeys `CTRL + ALT + T`, it will open default gnome terminal instead of hyper.
+Because, our linux distro does not consider hyper as an alternative terminal.
 We can change this by below commands

 Find where your `hyper` is located
 ```bash